astropy/astropy/docs/development/codeguide_emacs.rst

 Delete trailing white spaces and blank lines
 --------------------------------------------

-To manually delete trailing whitespaces, press `C-d C-w`, which will run the command "delete-whitespaces`.
+To manually delete trailing whitespaces, press `C-t C-w`, which will run the command "delete-whitespaces`.
 This command is also run when a file is saved, and hence all trailing whitespaces will be deleted on saving a Python file.